Today Clarks Shoes are the latest victim of a media frenzy, they have been accused of sexism, fairly or unfairly?

 A Marketing Faux Pas

 Clarks have released their latest range of school shoes; somebody in the Clarks ‘shoe naming department’ has deemed it appropriate to call the boys’ shoe ‘Leader’, while the equivalent girls’ shoe has been awarded the name, ‘Dolly Babe’.
 It is an atrocious choice, I understand that.
 Who on earth has been paid money to think of that name?
 Why did nobody else in the organisation think to change it?
-Here are the shoes in question.
+The shoes in question could have been called so many names that empowered their wearers.

 Product Naming Can be Effective